 In the mood for a great burger?
 Black Dog Tavern and Harper’s Burger Bar are must-stops to scratch that itch.
 If you’re at an event, you may just be lucky enough to also try made-from-scratch wagyu burgers from Otter Creek Food Truck (or head to their brick and mortar restaurant in the west end of the city!)

-If seafood is more your thing, go for a classic fish n’ chips at Dianne’s Fish Shack and Smokehouse or something a little upscale at Wharf & Feather or AquaTerra, both of which are located right on Kingston’s scenic waterfront.
+If seafood is more your thing, go for a classic fish n’ chips at Dianne’s Fish Shack and Smokehouse or something a little upscale at The Everly Restaurant & Lounge, Wharf & Feather or AquaTerra, all of which are located downtown Kingston.

 With fresh bread made right in-house and lots of fresh, healthy options, you’ll love breakfast or lunch at Toast & Jam or grab a tasty ‘za from Atomica Kitchen + Cocktails.
 You really can’t go wrong with either one.